Thursday, November 28, 2024

 V. Conclusion

 This chapter of the Tonkawa / Austin history is definitely an undertold topic.
-While this article is a critical review of the Walsh article of 1924 and O'Dell's published newspaper interview and white paper, I do appreciate the work being done on a documentary film.
+While this article is a critical review of the Walsh article of 1924 and O'Dell's published claims, I do appreciate the work being done on a documentary film.
 But it is also important to honor the Tonkawa by telling as truthful a story on this topic as is historically possible as we move forward with a possible historical marker.
-That is literally one of the jobs County Historical Commissions are tasked with.
+That is literally one of the jobs County Historical Commissions are tasked with by the Texas Historical Commission.

 VI.
 Links, References, Notes